nikhilsinghh007/Network-Traffic-Classification/README.md

 # Network-Traffic-Classification
-This project involves building an SVM-based binary classifier to identify normal or malicious network traffic using the UNSW-NB15 dataset.
-The model was trained, tested, and achieved high accuracy (96.6%), precision (96.8%), recall (98.2%), and F1-score (97.5%), effectively distinguishing between the two classes.
+This project focuses on building a binary classification model using a Support Vector Machine (SVM).
+The model is trained to classify data based on a given feature set from the UNSW-NB15 dataset.
+After preprocessing the data and splitting it into training and testing sets, the SVM model was trained and evaluated, achieving high performance in terms of accuracy, precision, recall, and F1-score.

+Key Points:
+Objective: Classify network traffic data (normal or malicious) using SVM.
+Dataset: UNSW-NB15.
+Evaluation Metrics: Accuracy (96.6%), Precision (96.8%), Recall (98.2%), F1-score (97.5%).